July 9, 2021

 LLC Management organs in Uzbekistan

 In an American corporation, the general meeting of shareholders is endowed with much less powers than the German meeting of shareholders.
 Since the countries of the common law system are characterized by a merger of management and control functions, the board of directors is fully responsible for the activities of the corporation and manages the corporation (the term “supervisory board”, existing in Russian and Uzbek legislation, is not applicable to it).
 The Board of Directors is a collegial executive management body of the corporation, to which another executive body reports.
 And above these bodies is the general meeting of shareholders.
-The American model is actually dual-level.
-In this model, the board of directors is a strong body.
+The American model is actually two-tier.
+At this time, the board of directors is a strong body.

 The Uzbek model of management bodies in an LLC can be dual-level or tri-level.